-On Saturdays at NYJO Learning, we run a programme of weekly ensembles designed to support young people under the age of 18 to progress musically, make new friends, and develop key skills as young musicians.
+NYJO Under 18s is designed to support young people to progress musically, make new friends, and develop key skills as young musicians.
 Whether you are interested in Big Band music, vocal work, finding out more about improvisation, or developing within small ensembles, there is something for you to get involved in on a Saturday at Woolwich Works!
-Youth Voice is at the heart of the work that we do through our Saturday ensembles.
-Through our Youth Forum, ‘Bring you own Charts’ days, or our monthly jams, there are plenty of opportunities for our young musicians to have their voice heard and to help shape the future direction of NYJO:

 The NYJO Youth Forum is a great idea and it’s nice to feel like the NYJO community is accountable and listens to us!